mverleg/pyjson_tricks/README.md

 cls_instance_again = loads(json)
 ```

-You\'ll get your instance back.
+You'll get your instance back.
 Here the json looks like this:

 ``` javascript
 {